Quanghihicoder/MediScribe/README.md

 `Hi, my name's John.
 I'm 45 years old.
 I came in today because I've been having chest pain for the last couple of days.
 It gets worse when I’m doing things — like walking up stairs — but it doesn’t spread anywhere, it just stays in my chest.`

+`Hi, I’m Lisa, I’m 38 years old.
+I came in today because I’ve been having this nagging pain in my lower abdomen for about a week now.
+It’s a dull ache that comes and goes, but it’s been getting more frequent.
+It’s worse when I’m sitting for a long time or right before my period.
+I haven’t had any nausea or fever, but it’s starting to worry me.`

 # Keywords

 ReactJS, TailwindCSS, NodeJS, Python, Kafka, Docker